 I always knew I wanted to work with my hands...make a living from my hands.
 I've had a love of and fascination with jewelry for as long as I can remember.
 The path unfolded before me, my senior year at UVM, discovering PMC and meeting renowned jewelry artist Celie Fago.
 For 9 years I was her apprentice and teaching assistant and I traveled with her around the country and abroad.

-I've been selling my own jewelry locally in Vermont for 20 years now and my work is in 65 shops, galleries, general stores and yoga studios.
+I've been selling my jewelry locally in Vermont for 20 years now and my work is in 65 shops, galleries, general stores and yoga studios.
 I recently hit 7000 sales on Etsy and my jewelry’s been included in exhibits in the US, UK and Japan.
-My work has been featured in top jewelry magazines and several books and made the cover of the Lark book "Stitched Jewels".
+My work's been featured in top jewelry magazines and several books and made the cover of the Lark book "Stitched Jewels".
 I love what I do and feel very lucky to being doing it!

 *The JK symbol that I use is not only my initials, it is also the Chinese symbol for "Forever".